 Open innovation can fall into several categories.
 If your organization is externally aware, leaders recognize the value of external capabilities and ideas.
 In this first level, however, they are not a priority.

-Level three is called Ecosystem Orchestration.
+Accordingly, ecosystem Orchestration is the third level.
 It occurs when your company regularly pursues outside input from other businesses and can consistently implement ideas.